rpdao/Legend-token/README.md

 ***“For true Legends who need new limbs.”***

 **$LEG** is the Red Planet’s meme token, integrating the game economy, rewards, staking, and value circulation within the entire Red Planet ecosystem.
-It’s more than just an asset — it’s the **Red Planet’s circulatory system**, powering all products, missions, and ventures — from NFTs and DAO mechanics to RWAs and gaming activities.\
+It’s more than just an asset — it’s the **Red Planet’s circulatory system**, powering all products, missions, and ventures — from NFTs and DAO mechanics to RWAs and gaming activities.

+---

 ### Why Legs?